Embird Embroidery Software

 Sfumato Stitch - Image with yellow-blue balance moved towards the yellow tones

-Now we can easily separate black detail from the yellow background with use of the Color Mask.
-Set number of masks to 2.
-Pick black for the mask 1 and yellow for the mask 2.
-Adjust mask ranges to achieve best foreground/background balance.
-Then select the first mask (black).
-As we want only single color design, disable brighter shades (1-4) and use only the darkest shade no. 5 for stitching.
+Now we can easily separate the black detail from the yellow background using the Color Mask.
+Set the number of masks to 2.
+Pick black for mask 1 and yellow for mask 2.
+Adjust the mask ranges to achieve the best foreground/background balance.
+Then, select the first mask (black).
+As we want only a single-color design, disable the brighter shades and use only the darkest shade for stitching.

 Sfumato Stitch - Two masks are set.
 Mask no.1 is activated

 Two masks are set.
-Mask no.1 is activated.
+Mask no. 1 is activated.

 Sfumato Stitch - Finished single-color design